aleena-jose/bharatsim-tutorial/source/introduction.rst

 ====================

 A synthetic population is a simplified individual-level representation of the actual population.
 This means that while every person is represented individually in it, not all of their attributes are included (for example, hair colour or shoe-size are deemed to be irrelevant for modelling epidemic spread, and are thus ignored, while the presence of commodities like diabetes would be included).
 As such, a synthetic population does not aim to be identical to the actual population, but instead attempts to match its various statistical distributions and correlations, thereby being sufficiently close to the true population to be used in modelling.

+In the table below, you can see an example of a section of a synthetic population.
+Each row represents an individual with a unique ID, as well as certain attributes.
+These attributes could be related to the individual themselves (like their gender, age, and height and so on), or their network (details pertaining to their homes, workplaces, and possibly schools).
+Additionally, the population could also contain information regarding the individual's comorbidities (for example, whether they have diabetes or other preexisting conditions), if this is deemed relevant to the modelling exercise.

+.. csv-table:: sample_synthetic_population.csv
+   :file: _static/csvs/sample_synthetic_population.csv
+   :header-rows: 1
+   :class: longtable

+All of these attributes are strongly correlated with each other and a good synthetic population will ideally be able reproduce the correlations that occur in the real world.
+However, this is a monumental task; real world data is complex, and often contains many artifacts that need to be addressed.